iogbole/israelo/_posts/2021-09-11-rest-on-mama.md

 I collected your grave-sand and brought it all the way to the UK.<br> I clench your grave-sand so hard, hoping it might bring us closer. <br>
-<strong>But this dark brown grave-sand of yours only adds colours to my tears, Mama. </strong>
+<strong>But this dark brown grave-sand of yours only adds colours to my tears</strong>, Mama.

 I'd wrap your blanket on me, but it doesn't stop the cold, this chill that runs down my spine; who can help me now? <br>